Supporting small businesses is essential for the economy’s growth.

 - Annual sales of at least $30,000

-- Your business must have been operated for at least 9 months
+- Your business needs to be active and registered for at least 9 months

 - No bankruptcies in the last year